Illumina/paragraph/README.md

 If not specified, the sample will be treated as unknown.

 ## <a name='RunParagraphOnComplexVariants'></a>Run Paragraph on complex variants
-For more complicated events (e.g. genotype a deletion together with its nearby SNP), you can provide a custimized JSON to Paragraph:
+For more complicated events (e.g. genotype a deletion together with its nearby SNP), you can provide a custimized JSON to paraGRAPH:

 Please follow the pattern in [example JSON](share/test-data/paragraph/pg-het-ins/pg-het-ins.json) and make sure all required keys are provided.
 Here is a visualization of this [sample graph](share/test-data/paragraph/pg-het-ins/pg-het-ins.png).